MannanUlHaq/Bank-Management-System/README.md

      ```bash
      pip install deepface
      ```
-   - Copy the FaceNet model file provided in the repository folder named `DeepFace Model`.
-   - Paste this file in the following directory: `C:\Users\Mannan Ul Haq\.deepface\weights`.
+   - Remember that when you run a code using Deepface for the first time on your laptop/PC, it needs to download the respective model.
+For example, if you are using the FaceNet model, it will take some time to download the model the first time you run the face recognition code.

 5. **Database Access via Azure**:
    - We use an Azure server with our SQL Server database.